Currently reading: The best hybrid SUVs – PHEVs and regular hybrids rated

 Best for: Reliability

 Refinement feels like it should be a natural quality for a hybrid SUV, but few of them offer as much of it as the Lexus NX.
-Lexus has been making electrified SUVs for longer than most car companies, of course - but it's the company's habitual focus on filtering out the outside world and lavishing fine attention to detail on producing a really relaxing driving experience that shine through in the NX.
+Lexus has been making electrified SUVs for longer than most car companies, of course, but it's the company's habitual focus on filtering out the outside world and lavishing fine attention to detail on producing a really relaxing driving experience that shine through in the NX.

-This is a mid-sized, five-seat SUV designed to compete with anything from a Range Rover Evoque to a BMW X3.
-Available with a choice of electrified powertrains - as a 350h self-charging four-cylinder hybrid, or a 450h+ plug-in option - it doesn't railroad private buyers into living with a PHEV option that may not suit them.
-If you go for the pricier PHEV, you'll get a car rated for 45 miles of electric range.
-But if you can't charge it, and don't pay company car tax anyway, you could have the regular hybrid instead, save a few quid, and know that you're not lugging around so many kWh of battery ballast that isn't really useful to you.
+If you go for the pricier PHEV, you will get a car rated for 45 miles of electric range.
+But if you can't charge it and don't pay company car tax anyway, you could have the regular hybrid instead, save a few quid and know that you're not lugging around so many kWh of battery ballast that isn't really useful to you.

 Lexus's familiar hybrid drive system makes for a slightly distant-feeling driving experience but it doesn't want for outright performance, while the handling of F-Sport versions, on adaptive dampers, is neat, tidy and precise.